| China, with a recorded history of 5,000

 very popular.
 The delicate puppets are favored by tourists as

+souvenirs.
 China Silk: A silkworm produces 1000

 meters (3280 feet) of silk thread in its lifespan of just 28